viaMedia-Developer/esoteric/devlog.md

 	Commit: 8th Commit
 	Project Verion: v1.1
 }
-+ Updated to Version 2.0 in progress!
++ Update to Version 2.0 in progress!
-	- Landing section updated to new designs (animations not yet in place)
++ Landing section updated to new designs (animations not yet in place)